IST263/fall2019m004/docs/index.md

 ## Office Hours
-400 Ostrom Ave, Room 218, Thursday 4:30 - 5:30pm.
+Hinds Hall 239, Thursday 5 - 6pm.
 If you cannot make it during my regular office hours please email for an appointment.